Please Note: The Amex EveryDay® Credit Card from American Express is currently unavailable.

 Best for Travel

 If you can’t decide between a card that earns travel rewards or cash back, the Discover it® Miles card might be right for you.
-By offering rewards in the form of miles that can be redeemed for either travel credits on your statement or cash back, this card blurs the line between these two types of cards.
+By offering rewards in the form of miles that can be redeemed as statement credits towards travel purchases, this card blurs the line between these two types of cards.
 (For each dollar spent, Discover it® Miles cardholders earn 1.5 miles in Discover’s reward program.
 Each Discover mile is worth one cent as statement credits toward travel expenses such as airfare, hotels, and car rentals.)
-Alternatively, you can redeem your miles for cash back as a credit on your statement or you can deposit it into your bank account.

 Unlike some other reward cards, this card doesn’t come with a sign-up bonus, at least not in the traditional sense.
 At the end of your account’s first year, you will receive a bonus equal to all the miles you’ve earned in your account so far, effectively doubling your first year’s rewards.
 In addition, this card offers an annual statement credit of up to $30 each per cardmember per year toward inflight WiFi charges.

-As a Discover cardholder, you also receive a range of other benefits including purchase protection, extended warranty coverage, price protection, and a return guarantee policy.
-But beyond these tangible benefits, there’s also the strength of Discover’s customer service department, which helped it rank highest in J.D.
-Power’s credit card customer satisfaction survey in 2016 for a third consecutive year.
+As a Discover cardholder, you also receive a range of other benefits including price protection.
+But beyond these tangible benefits, there’s also the strength of Discover’s customer service department.
 Discover offers 100% US-based customer service representatives, and when you talk to Discover cardholders, you are likely to hear good things about their interactions with the company.
 Other customer-friendly policies include having no penalty interest rate, no foreign transaction fees, and your first late payment fee is automatically waived.

 As a travel award enthusiast, the major problem I’ve always had with choosing a no-fee credit card is that it rules out nearly all of the best travel reward cards on the market.
 And while there are a few no-fee cards that offer airline miles, the best travel reward cards offer points that you can transfer to several different frequent flyer programs.
 The Amex EveryDay® Credit Card from American Express is the only card that offers these type of flexible reward points with no annual fee.

-For each dollar spent, cardholders earn one point in the American Express Membership Rewards program, which are the same points offered by premium reward cards like the American Express Gold Card and The Platinum® Card from American Express.
-You also earn 2x points on up to $6,000 spent each calendar year at grocery stores, and one point per dollar spent elsewhere.
-In addition, you can earn a 20% bonus on the points you’ve earned during each statement period when you make 20 or more transactions.
-So if you use your card most days, you will end up earning 1.2 points per dollar on all purchases, and 2.4x on up to $6,000 spent each year at supermarkets.
+For each dollar spent, cardholders earn one point in the American Express Membership Rewards program, which are the same points offered by premium reward cards like The Platinum Card® from American Express.
+You also earn 2x points on up to $6,000 spent each calendar year at U.S. supermarkets (then 1x), and one point per dollar spent elsewhere.
+In addition, you can earn a 20% bonus on the points you’ve earned during each billing period when you make 20 or more transactions.
+So if you use your card most days, you will end up earning 1.2 points per dollar on all purchases, and 2.4x on up to $6,000 spent each year at U.S. supermarkets.

 Membership Rewards points can be redeemed directly for merchandise, travel reservations, or gift cards, and you will receive about one cent in value per point redeemed.
 But these reward points are the most valuable when transferred to airline miles.
 The program offers 17 different airline transfer partners including Air Canada, British Airways, JetBlue, Hawaiian Airlines, and Virgin America.

-The Barclaycard Ring™ MasterCard® has no annual fee and is an innovative departure from just about everything you know about credit cards.
-This card features a community of customers that interact with each other and Barclaycard’s current community manager.
+The Barclaycard Ring® Mastercard® has no annual fee and is an innovative departure from just about everything you know about credit cards.
+This card features a community of customers that interact with each other and Barclays current community manager.
 (I’ve spoken with its current manager, Jen H., so I can assure you she’s a real person that all cardholders can communicate with online.)

 Comparing no-fee cards with those that have an annual fee.

-Imagine a cardholder who spends $20,000 per year, of which $3,000 is at grocery stores and $1,000 a year is spent on gas.
+Imagine a cardholder who spends $20,000 per year, of which $3,000 is at U.S. supermarkets and $1,000 a year is spent at U.S. gas stations.
 Also, let’s assume this cardholder uses the card at least once a day, and can earn the monthly bonus from either card.
 By using The Amex EveryDay® Preferred Credit Card from American Express instead of the standard Amex EveryDay® Credit Card from American Express, this cardholder would earn an additional 12,900 Membership Rewards points each year, worth a minimum of $129 in gift cards or merchandise, and potentially even more when transferred to airline miles (12,500 miles is often enough for a one-way award flight in the US).

 In this example, the cardholder would come out slightly ahead by paying the annual fee, though those with more modest spending might be better off with the standard Amex EveryDay® Credit Card from American Express.
 By taking a closer look at the top cards offered with no annual fee, you can choose the right one for your needs.